misterwell/MMMaterialDesignSpinner/README.md

 ## License

-MaterialDesignSpinner is available under the MIT license.
+MMMaterialDesignSpinner is available under the MIT license.
 See the LICENSE file for more info.